T4 – Resilience

 3. You don’t limit yourself to your official responsibilities but also volunteer to do things that make sense to you.

-7. You take care of your physical health to ensure you’ll work and enjoy life for a long time.
+7. You take care of your physical health to ensure you’ll enjoy work and life for a long time.

 9. You ensure that there’s enough reserve (time, money, etc.) in the implementation of any solution to cover its unknown unknowns.